 At least 14 different splice-derived RNA or DNA variants have been identified to date in cells or serum obtained from persons with chronic HBV, or from cell cultures transfected with infectious HBV cDNAs.
 The most frequently detected HBV spliced RNA/DNA is a 1.9 kb molecule termed Sp1, generated by removal of a 1.3 kb intron from the pre-genomic RNA.
 We have shown that the presence of spliced variants in patient serum is predictive of liver cancer.
 Peter is interested to determine the mechanisms by which this occurs and whether spliced variants can be specifically targeted for removal using RNAi.

 - Section Head, Molecular Virology Group, Division of Research and Molecular Development

 - Viral Infectious Diseases, Hepatitis

-- Discovery Research, Genomics
+- Discovery Research, Computational Science and Genomics

 - Victorian Infectious Diseases Reference Laboratory (VIDRL)

 - Lab Group(s):

 Professor Peter Revill is a Senior Medical Scientist at the Victorian Infectious Diseases Reference Laboratory (VIDRL) and a lead of the Global Health cross-cutting discipline at the Doherty Institute.
 Peter’s work is focused on the molecular virology of hepatitis B virus (HBV), particularly the contribution of different HBV genotypes and variants to the striking differences in natural history, disease progression and treatment response observed globally.
 Peter holds honorary appointments as Principal Research Fellow in the Departments of Microbiology and Immunology and Pathology at the University of Melbourne, and is an adjunct Associate Professor in the Department of Microbiology at Monash University.
 Peter is also President of the Australian Centre for Hepatitis Virology (ACHV).